-Your subconscious also handles things that you do automatically.
+Your unconscious also handles things that you do automatically.
 When you wake up you don’t have to consciously tell your body how to move.
 You don’t have to remind yourself how to get out of bed.
 You don’t have to command your leg to flex particular muscles, to slowly find the floor, feel the floor, support your body, and then to start to move the other leg.
 You don’t have to concentrate when you are brushing your teeth, taking a shower, or eating.
 You don’t have to remind yourself to put clothes on before you leave the house.
-These functions are all run by your subconscious mind.
+These functions are all run by your unconscious mind.

 Most of the challenges with our programming stem from childhood.
 Sure, watching alarming TV news can aggravate anxiety, but there is typically a root for that going way back to when you were young.

 Importantly, it’s not really what happens to you that affects you so profoundly.
 Rather, it’s the meaning you attach to the event.
 So, one person can get robbed and conclude, “Wow, I am so blessed.
 All they took was some money and jewelry.
 I was being watched out for.
 I am protected.”
 And another person can have the same experience and decide, “I am never safe.
 I am always vulnerable.
 The world is unsafe, unfair, and bad things always happen to me.”
 Can you imagine the difference in the experience of life that these two people will have?
 Part of the work that we do together is to make you aware of the meaning you assigned to certain events.
 Often these meanings get amplified by the stacking of subsequent events, which leads to you having a filter through which you see the world.
 You may not even be aware of this filter.
-What's great is in our HypnoQuick session we discover it together.
+What's great is in our sessions we can discover it together.

 The conscious mind (remember, this is just 5% of our brain) has multiple parts, and what I’d like you to be aware of is this: the rational part of the conscious mind looks for reasons for why you do what you do.
 If it can’t find the reason, it becomes anxious and worried.
 And if you continue for a long time without finding the reason it can be very debilitating.
 Often, we are so determined to find a reason for something we are doing that we accept the wrong reason because it seems to make sense (i.e. I’m a woman who keeps going after “bad boys” because they excite me).
 In hypnosis we can uncover the real reason, (i.e. “I don’t feel I am worthy of a good person”, or “I’m repeating trauma caused by my father or brother”) and then change the program with empowering and effective language.

 Another part of your conscious mind is willpower.
 And I’m here to tell you that willpower is not effective over the long-term.
 Trying to use willpower to change a habit produces a tremendous energy drain.
 Why?
 Because the purpose of willpower is not to change a long-standing habit pattern.
 It’s to give you a quick burst of “power” to get your through a situation.
 This is why in our HypnoQuick sessions we never, ever rely on willpower to change a habit, whether it’s smoking, alcohol, or anything else.
 Rather, we change the programming so that you no longer need willpower – you become indifferent to or even repulsed by the habit.
-You don’t want it any longer, so changing the behavior is easy and natural.
+You don’t want it any longer, so changing the behavior can be easy and natural.

 It's not about what happened to you